cessen/ropey/README.md

 in terms of char indices, which prevents accidental creation of invalid utf8 data.

+Ropey also supports converting between scalar value indices and utf16 code unit indices, for interoperation with external APIs that may still use utf16.

 ### Line-aware

 Ropey knows about line breaks, allowing you to index into and iterate over